captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## CHURCH LADY:
-I have good skin, but I’m not pretty -- or young.
+I have good skin, but I’m not pretty—or young.

 ---